Surgical Team and Coordination Details

 If you would like to volunteer your time, efforts, and expertise to help others on any trip, this will require a commitment to help with logistics, planning, and organization for the trip.
 We look forward to your help and thank you in advance for your help and may God bless you.
 Please email your request to Amy Poindexter at email@example.com

 Large Equipment and Supplies Wish List.

-- Full CSPD department with autoclaves and reverse osmosis system for facility.
-(No clean water for patients or equipment currently available).
+- Full CSPD department with autoclaves and reverse osmosis system for facility. -Delivered and Installed.

 Dominican Republic, Santiago

 Hostal Nicolas de Ovando Santo Domingo – MGallery Collection

 Hospital:Dr. Dario Contreras Hospital (Public Hospital) Calle Club Rotario Santo Domingo, Dominican Republic

 Call your cellular service provider the day before you leave and ask for the international data plan (I use Verizon and it makes it cheaper to use email and data while there.
 We can all communicate easier and cheaper if you have a smart phone).
 It is prorated by the day and you must update your phones roaming capabilities while you are on US soil otherwise the data plan will not go into effect when you land in SDQ.
 There is also a plan for voice yet still not cheap.
 My cell phone will be working (602) 999-5471 or Keila cell phone number is (829) 284-9220.
 My Black Berry Messenger PIN is 335638DD.
 This works great and texting is FREE!
 Text messaging also works but is not included in the data plan and is expensive, yet cheaper than voice.
 Magic jack VoIP is great.

 The weather is usually similar to San Diego this time of year except significant humidity.
 Expect 78-89°F for a high and 65-75°F for a night low.
 It is still warm enough to swim in the ocean and enjoy the sun.
 I is likely to rain at some point.